HomeMy WebLinkAboutcoa.lu.ca.Floor Area Ratios.1979Floor Area Ration 19"

 compatibility without strict compliance with ratios of

-floor area to lot area.!
+floor area to lot area.

-3. There is precendent for such! reviews by the Planning and Zoning
+3. There is precendent for such reviews by the Planning and Zoning

-time in the Code (Section 24+3.5) for waiver from certain area
+time in the Code (Section 24-3.5) for waiver from certain area

 and bulk requirements.
 Floor Area Ratios are a bulk require-

-criteria proposed for review! guidelines are similar to those
+criteria proposed for review guidelines are similar to those

-which now are incorporated iD the section.
+which now are incorporated in the section.

 4. The Planning and Zoning review is a simple appearance before

-drawings from the applicant,! the review is not as comprehensive
+drawings from the applicant, the review is not as comprehensive

-or complicated as that which! is normally required before the
+or complicated as that which is normally required before the

 Historic Preservation Commission.